Oops and Daisies

 Work-at-Home Life During and After Preschool

-9:00am: When Little Miss is at school, Buster and I go out on an adventure.
+9:00am: While Little Miss is at school, Buster and I go out on an adventure.
 When she’s not, we still go on an adventure.
 Sometimes we get groceries, or participate in a music or gym class.
-Other times, we’ll go to the library and I can do a bit of work while the kids play, like check email or edit videos (Working from home doesn’t always mean working from “home”!
+Other times, we’ll go to the library and I can do a bit of work while the kids play, like check email or edit videos.
+(Working from home doesn’t always mean working from “home”!
 More like, work wherever I feel like it).

 Of course there are also mornings when we just hang out at home… the kids are really good at helping me wash dishes (and making more of a water mess), and jumping into piles of laundry.